sagemath/trac_to_gh/Issue 9246.md

 # Issue 9246: explain the definition of characteristic polynomial for graphs

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9246

 Original creator: mvngu